ID Check and Face-to-Face Verification - Post Office Route

 Incorrect name on the DBS application

-If the name on your DBS application is incorrect, it means it has been added incorrectly to the disclosure manager system.
-You’ll need to email the DBS team to tell us, as your application may need to be cancelled and started again.
+If the name on your DBS application is incorrect, it means it has been added incorrectly to the online system.
+You can amend this easily yourself by updating your name as it appears on your online application form.

 Copies of your certificate